 Calves are then placed in a group housing system with other calves to ensure they are drinking the right amount of milk and staying warm and healthy.
 The mother cow’s milk cannot be used for human consumption for the first three days and it is stored for her calf and other calves to drink.

 Get the full story about how dairy cattle and their calves are commonly raised in Canada.

 Canadian dairy cows produce an average of 30 litres of milk per day.
-In order for a cow to continue to produce milk, she has to give birth to a calf.
-She will have her first calf around two years of age and will be rebred each time she has a calf so she continues to produce milk from then on.
+In order to produce milk, cows must give birth to a calf, and typically have their first calf around two years of age.
+The farmer will begin to rebreed cows two to four months after their last calf depending on the health of the cow.

-Once a dairy cow’s milk production decreases to a level at which it is no longer profitable for the farmer to keep the cow, she will be sent for slaughter.
-On average, Canadian dairy cows are sent to slaughter by 5-6 years of age, which is much younger than their natural life span.
+Once a dairy cow’s milk production decreases to a level at which it is no longer profitable for the farmer to keep the cow, they will be sold at auction or sent for slaughter.
+On average, Canadian dairy cows leave the farm by five to six years of age, which is much younger than their natural lifespan.